akhamar/orange-bypass-debian/30_interfaces/31_rename.md

 [Link]
 Name=lan
 ```
-where `xx:xx:xx:xx:xx:xx` correspond to the MAC addr of LAN interface
+where `xx:xx:xx:xx:xx:xx` correspond to the MAC addr of LAN interface.